 The third year often consists of the following:

-• Patients: Hospitals affiliated with medical schools attract patients with complex and rare diseases from community doctors and hospitals.
-You may see things that doctors in private practice rarely get to diagnose or treat.
+- Patients: Hospitals affiliated with medical schools attract patients with complex and rare diseases from community doctors and hospitals.
+You might see things that doctors in private practice rarely get to diagnose or treat.
 However, it is often the less exciting or “bread and butter” cases that you will get assigned to.
 Take advantage of this and do your best by each patient you work with.
 They are allowing you to learn through their illness, so above all, be grateful for the opportunity.

 Here’s what you can expect during your fourth year of medical school:

-• Visiting sub-internships: Sometimes considered a month-long interview, visiting sub-internships give programs an extended time to see what you are like.
+- Visiting sub-internships: Sometimes considered a month-long interview, visiting sub-internships give programs an extended time to see what you are like.
 However, they also give you a chance to see their hospital and find out if you like their style of training.

-• Are their M+Ms (mortality and morbidity conferences) high pressured or relaxed?
+- Are their M+Ms (mortality and morbidity conferences) high pressured or relaxed?

-• Do the residents get hands-on procedures or do the fellows do more cases?
+- Do the residents get hands-on procedures or do the fellows do more cases?

-• Is there a focus on research or primary care training?
+- Is there a focus on research or primary care training?

-• And perhaps the most important, do the residents seem confident, well-prepared, and happy?
+- And perhaps the most important, do the residents seem confident, well-prepared, and happy?

-• Residency applications: Now is the time to apply to residency programs.
+- Residency applications: Residency applications: Now is the time to apply to residency programs.
 It’s like your med school application all over again, only with a specialty in mind.
 Instead of AMCAS, you use the AAMC’s ERAS to complete your application, submit letters, and track interviews.
 The main difference is that in the end, you match with only one program, and almost everyone matches on the same day.